-Richard D. Smith, age 60-Mr. Smith has served as a director of the Company since August 1996.
+Richard D. Smith, age 61-Mr. Smith has served as a director of the Company since August 1996.
 He has served as Chief Executive Officer since August 13, 1998.
 He served as President from August 13, 1998 until May 1, 2002.
 He was Executive Vice President from August 1993 until August 1998.
 Mr. Smith served as Vice-President of Finance from June 1983 to August 1993.
 He has served as Chief Financial Officer since June 1983.

-Richard S. Warzala, age 54-Mr. Warzala was appointed President and Chief Operating Officer of the Company in May 2002 and has been employed by the Company since October 2001.
-From March 2000 through March 2001, Mr. Warzala served as President of the Motion Components Group for Danaher Corporation.
-In 1993, he was named President of API Motion, a subsidiary of American Precision Industries Inc., and continued as President until 2000, when it was acquired by Danaher.
+Richard S. Warzala, age 55-Mr. Warzala has served as director of the Company since August 2006.
+He was appointed President and Chief Operating Officer of the Company in May 2002 and has been employed by the Company since October 2001.
+In 1993, he was named President of API Motion, a subsidiary of American Precision Industries Inc., and continued as President until 1999, when it was acquired by Danaher Corporation where he served as President of the Motion Components Group until 2001.
 From 1976 to 1993, he held various management positions at American Precision Industries, Inc.

-Kenneth R. Wyman, age 65-Mr. Wyman was named Vice President of Marketing of the Company in February 2003.
+Kenneth R. Wyman, age 66-Mr. Wyman was named Vice President of Marketing of the Company in February 2003.
 He was designated as an executive officer in February 2005.
 From 2000 to 2002, he was Vice President of Marketing for the Motion Components Group of Danaher Corporation.
 In 1995, Mr. Wyman joined API Motion as Director of Marketing, and later was named Vice President of Marketing.